hanjo77/puzzle-boy-html5/README.md

-A simple clone of the PC-Engine / TurboGrafx game "Puzzle Boy"
+An HTML5 version of the PC-Engine / TurboGrafx game "Puzzle Boy".

+See http://hanjo.synology.me/puzzle-boy for a demo.